An Interacting System and Environment with Prior Correlations Plus Local Operations Can Mimic Uncorrelated Evolution: Transformations to Correlations

 Here, \(\mathcal{T}_\rho\) denotes the initial correlation matrix, and the probability of obtaining this result is given by $(1/2)(1 + \epsilon \; \hat{n} \cdot \vec{a})$.
 The probability of the ``$-$" outcome is given by flipping the sign on $\epsilon$, so we can easily determine the trade-off between the parameters and the likely outcome.
 In practice, we discard any event that is not associated with the chosen measurement output.

-As a useful check, we see that the projective measurement ($\epsilon = 1$) completely destroys the correlations with the environment, leaving the overall state in product form; i.e., $\mathcal{T}_\rho' = \vec{a}' \cdot (\vec{b}')^T$.
-However, this may come at the cost of fidelity, since we assume initial correlations between the system and environment, which restricts the local state to being mixed.
+As a useful check, we see that the projective measurement ($\epsilon = 1$) completely destroys the correlations with the environment, leaving the overall state in product form; that is, $\mathcal{T}_\rho' = \vec{a}' \cdot (\vec{b}')^T$.
+However, this may come at the cost of fidelity, since we assume initial correlations between the system and environment, which restrict the local state to being mixed.
 For example, if the initial Bloch vector of the system is $\{0, 0, 0\}$, the resulting fidelity is only one-half in the worst-case scenario.
 This guarantees a product form in the end, but with minimal preservation of the state of the system, as we show in Section \ref{Sec:Fidelity}.
 In practice, we ideally want the state to be pure and completely separate from the environment.
 However, a projective measurement will also eliminate correlations with data qubits that are entangled with the system.

 When we instead apply a local unitary $\mathcal{L}$, the effect on the correlations is much simpler and does not destroy correlations with other data qubits.
-The frame just becomes altered some, since the basis is changed locally.
+The effect is merely a local change of basis.
 By taking $\mathcal{G}$ as a local unitary, we get the transformations

 Here, the operation \(\mathcal{O}_\mathcal{L}\) is the orthogonal matrix induced by \(\mathcal{L}\), with elements given by